RogueOneEcho/superseded-how-to-setup-deluge-with-protonvpn-portforward/README.md

 ### Gluetun

-The `tunnel` service runs  [Gluetun](https://github.com/qdm12/gluetun) which handles all the networking, connecting to the VPN and obtaining a forwarded port.
+The `tunnel` service runs [Gluetun](https://github.com/qdm12/gluetun) which:
+- tunnels network traffic via the VPN
+- obtains a forwarded port from the VPN provider via the natpmp protocol

 The other services use `tunnel` as their network due to `network_mode: "service:tunnel"`.